kataw/kataw/README.md

 ### Recovery mode

-The recovery mode is on enabled by default.
+The recovery mode is enabled by default.
+See the readme in the `parser folder` for further details.

-**Note** This *must* not to be confused with `Acorn loose` because Kataw's error recovery mode reconstruct the CST 100%.
+**Note** This *must* not to be confused with `Acorn loose` because Kataw's error recovery mode reconstruct the CST 100% and makes sure the output conforms with the ECMA specs.
+In `Acron` you can expect that a `try statement` become a `while statement` during error recovery or parts of the
+`ESTree AST` is missing.

 ## This is what Kataw can do: